blogui91/laravue/readme.md

   npm run vue:create
 ```

-- Compile Vue components to recognize new elements in Aplication:
+- Compile Vue components to recognize new elements in Application:
 ```javascript
   npm run vue:compile
 ```

+In your .env file create a variable called VUE_DEVELOP, so Laravel will learn what assets to use,
+check **app.blade.php** located in ***resources/views/layouts***

 # Laravel PHP Framework